integrativemodeling/exocyst/README.md

 ## List of files and directories:

 - `data`   	 contains all relevant data
-- `scripts`	 contains all the modeling scripts version for the different setups.
+- `production scripts`	 contains all the modeling scripts version for the different setups.
+- `analysus scripts`	 contains all the analysis scripts.
+- `archiving`	 contains the cif file and script used to generate it
+- `results`	 contains the models, centroid structure and localization densities

 ## Information